Luiserebii/Maximum-Solidity-Environment/README.md

 ## Versioning

 If it helps, this was all run on Node v10.15.3 and npm 6.4.1.
 Further versioning information can be found in the `package-lock.json`.

+## Credits

+I'd like to give credits to the [OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) repo, much of the setup of these files are largely inspired by them.
+Many of the modifications made were to accommodate TypeScript integration.